 Course taught entirely abroad: This is the most common type of program.
 It is recommended that a few class meetings be scheduled prior to departure to prepare the students for the academic work.

 Combination course: This is typically a summer course.
-Meets with on campus for the first part of the course for one or two weeks and the second part of the course is offered abroad.
+Meets on campus for the first part of the course for one or two weeks ,and the second part of the course is offered abroad.